daidong/daidong.github.io/_teaching/2023-spring.md

 ### 1.1 General Info

 Welcome to the Topics in Intelligent Systems: Machine Learning for Efficient Computing Systems course.
-This is a course for “seminar Master students or Ph.D. students”.
+This is a course for “senior Master students or Ph.D. students”.

 -   Metadata
 	- **Face-to-Face**
 	- **Flexible Attendance Requirements**
 	- **All the materials, including slides and assignments, will be posted online**
 -   **Instructor**:
-	- **Dong Dai** ([dong.dai@uncc.edu](mailto:dong.dai@uncc.edu)) @ WWH 210B.
+	- **Dong Dai** WWH 210B.
 -   **Lecture Hour and Place:**
 	- **1:00PM - 2:15PM Tuesday and Thursday @ Burson 118**
 -   **Office Hour**: